7 Things To Do On A Rainy Day in SLO

 A trip to San Luis Obispo would not be complete without a stop at the world-famous Downtown San Luis Obispo Farmers’ Market, happening every Thursday night, or the Saturday morning market at Madonna Plaza Shopping Center.
-Food is something to celebrate in San Luis Obispo, where local farms and agriculture thrive and grow fresh, flavorful produce all year-round.
+Food is something to celebrate in San Luis Obispo, and the farmers’ markets scattered around the county are where local farms get to share the fresh, flavorful produce they grow all year-round.

-Try out the some of the many deliciously ripe and sustainable fruits and vegetables while strolling through San Luis Obispo Farmers’ Market.
-Be sure to taste the apricots and strawberries in Spring, tomatoes and figs in Summer, apples and persimmons in Fall, and squash and tomatillos in Winter.
+Try out some of the many deliciously ripe and sustainable fruits and vegetables while strolling through San Luis Obispo Farmers’ Market.
+Be sure to taste the apricots and strawberries in spring, tomatoes and figs in summer, apples and persimmons in fall, and squash and tomatillos in winter.

 San Luis Obispo, CA 93401